 Rosé is a dry and tangy pink wine that is crisp in acidity and tart with notes of raspberry, strawberry and cranberry.
 The tangy acidity of Rosé cuts through the heavy General Tso’s Chicken flavours and provides plenty of refreshment.
 Rosé is also incredibly food-friendly, so if your General Tso’s Chicken is part of a takeout order, Rosé is certain to get along with everything laid out on the table.

-Rosé is not popular in North America as it has the stigma of being sweet, sugary and girly due to its pink colour.
+Rosé is not popular in North America as it has the stigma of being sweet, sugary and girly due to its pink colour and marketing.
 So, if you’re a guy bringing a bottle of Rosé to a football party, the boys might make fun of your wine selection and probably won’t give it a shot.
 Thus, as incredible as Rosé is, it’s often best served at bridal showers or mixed events where females are more accepting of the pink colour.

 Lambrusco & General Tso’s Chicken Pairing